patrykrek/GymApp/README.md

 - Display trainers and their trainings
 - Sign up for training
 - Users can see their training reservations
+- Users can download pdf file with their training reservation confirmation

 ### Admin Functions
 - Login and register